-As can be seen in the image above, traditional media such as magazines, brochures and printed documentation files are also still very important to European installers.
+Despite the rise of the internet and social media as sources of information, traditional media such as magazines, brochures and printed documentation files are also still very important to European installers.
 The most useful traditional media to installers are professional magazines/ newspapers and manufacturer magazines.
 However, most installers also use printed documentation files.

 The installers who use professional magazines/ newspapers, manufacturer magazines and newsletters as information sources mostly look there for information about:

 - Up-to date market information